Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is eight points lower than the two team's combined 45.5 points per game average.
+- The two teams combine to score 45.5 points per game, 7.5 more than the over/under in this contest.

-- These two squads surrender a combined 38.5 points per game, one more than this contest's over/under.
+- These two squads surrender a combined 38.5 points per game, 0.5 more than this contest's over/under.

-- The average total in Badgers games this season is 43.4, 5.9 points more than Saturday's total of 37.5.
+- Badgers games this season feature an average total of 43.4 points, a number 5.4 points higher than Saturday's over/under.

-- In 2021, games involving the Scarlet Knights have averaged a total of 48.6 points, 11.1 more than the set total in this contest.
+- The 38-point total for this game is 10.6 points below the 48.6 points per game average total in Scarlet Knights games this season.

 Wisconsin Stats and Trends

-- The Badgers have covered the spread once this season when favored by 13 points or more (in two chances).
+- The Badgers have been favored by 13 points or more two times this season and covered the spread in one of them.

-- Wisconsin has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- When Wisconsin puts up more than 21.5 points, it is 4-0 against the spread and 4-0 overall.
+- When Wisconsin scores more than 21.5 points, it is 4-0 against the spread and 4-0 overall.

-- When Wisconsin churns out over 361 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Wisconsin amasses more than 361 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Badgers have turned the ball over 17 times this season, seven more turnovers than the Scarlet Knights have forced (10).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.